safenetwork/primer.safenetwork.org/README.md

 Contents

 Background and fundamentals
 A fully autonomous data network
-    Vaults and Clients
+Nodes and Clients
-    The architecture of the SAFE Network
+The architecture of the Safe Network
 Node Age
-    Encryption
+Encryption and authentication
 Network-wide consensus not required
-    Farming for Safecoin
-    Vault personas
+Safe Network Token and Digital Bearer Certificates Safe Network Anti-Entropy
 Data types
-    The SAFE API
-    How SAFE Network defends against common types of cyberattack The promise of the SAFE Network
+How Safe Network defends against common types of cyberattack The promise of the Safe Network

 ## Contributing